sassoftware/restaf/README.md

 # restaf - An Easy Button To Access SAS Viya Using SAS Viya REST APIs

-Last updated: Jan 2, 2020

 > A Note To Current Users of restaf:
 > As time permits recommend you switch to this scoped version.
 New features will be added to the scoped versions described here.
-However we will continue to fix any issues that arise in the current non-scoped version of restaf(1.5.5).
+However we will continue to fix any issues that arise in the current non-scoped version of restaf.

 ## Documentation